 Aside from having one of the more eccentric names in the industry, Scaramouche & Fandango have recently been building a reputation for themselves as one of the top brands in the gentleman style and grooming industry.
-Having been nominated for the Shortlist 2014 awards for best hair care and receiving a wide variety of critical acclaim from bloggers and magazines, we were keen to test some of their range and get our own opinion on their product collection.
+Having been nominated for the Shortlist 2014 awards for best hair care and receiving a wide variety of critical acclaim from bloggers and magazines.
+We were gifted a selection of products and keen to test some of their range set to work to get our own opinion on their product collection.

 Quality – 3/5

 For the most part the quality of the S&F product range is of a good standard, the bodywash is a light gel that lathers nicely and cleans effectively when applied to the skin leaving it feeling fresh and clean.
 The hydrator has a nice texture and thickness to it, when applied the skin feels softer and smoother almost immediately and it leaves hardly any residue.
 The shampoo is worthy of its award nomination as it forms a thick lather on the hair that has a high-quality, luxurious feel.

 However, the product that let us down was the shaving cream.
 We’ve come to expect a lot from a good shaving cream, thick lather, easy application and good moisturising.
 Unfortunately this cream’s lather just doesn’t feel very thick and it rapidly thins after being applied to the face.
 By no means are we saying it’s a bad shaving cream, it’s just not of the same standard as the rest of the S&F collection.